forschungsprojekte-II-ws2223/moodle-mod_jupyter/README.md

 * Zhang, Yichi
 * Zoller, Nick

-developed this plugin in the context of the Student Project of University of Stuttgart in the summer semester 2022
+developed this plugin in the context of the Student Project of University of Stuttgart in the Summer Semester 2022